0atman/noboilerplate/scripts/18-rusts-magic-macros.md

 notes:

-In Rust there are 4 ways of defining a macro depending on what you want to do.
+In Rust, as we've seen, there are 4 ways of defining a macro depending on what you want to do.
 The first and easiest is declarative macros, where you use the templating system to write code by example.

 Next are three procedural macros:
 - Custom `#[derive]` macros that add code to structs and enums with the `derive` attribute
 - Attribute-like macros that define custom attributes usable on any item, and
-- Function-like macros that look like function calls but operate on the tokens specified as their argument and therefore do not need to ingest valid rust syntax
+- Function-like macros that look like function calls but operate on the tokens specified as their arguments and therefore do not need to ingest valid rust syntax

 You and I will probably seldom have to write a macro, but our code will be given superpowers by the libraries we use that do.